JihunKimCode/Color-Extractor/README.md

 * **Color picker tool** to get a color from the image directly.
   * Users can change the color of the last color box by clicking the color picker icon on it.
 * Click color boxes to **copy the hex code** of the color.
+* Users can change the colors of the image as they wish.
+They can revert it as well.